Ottermad/ottermad.github.io/_posts/2023-08-15-QC-Course-Complex-Numbers.md

 title: Basic Mathematics For Quantum Mechanics - Complex Numbers
 author: Charles Thomas
 ---
-The name complex numbers is a misleading since complex numbers are not complex at all - so let's dive in.
+The name complex numbers is misleading since complex numbers are not complex at all - so let's dive in.

 ## What are Imaginary Numbers?
- In school you were told that you cannot take the square root of negative numbers, in fact you can.
+ In school, you were told that you cannot take the square root of negative numbers, in fact, you can.

 Let's start with the square root of -1 which is called i so: